Destinations Greece Athens

 Makrigianni · by the Acropolis

-Bernard Tschumi's 2009 building at the foot of the south slope — the most-considered museum architecture in Greece, and the only place to see the Parthenon frieze laid out at scale (the half held in Athens; the British Museum is still arguing about the other half).
-The third-floor Parthenon Gallery is glass-walled and oriented directly at the Acropolis.
-Go after the Acropolis itself; the order matters.
+Bernard Tschumi’s 2009 building at the foot of the south slope, the best museum architecture in Greece, and the only place to see the Parthenon frieze laid out at scale (the half held in Athens; the British Museum is still arguing about the other half).
+The third-floor Parthenon Gallery is glass-walled and turned directly at the Acropolis.
+Go after the Acropolis itself, because the order matters.

 Bernard Tschumi · 2009Top-floor Parthenon friezeAfter the Acropolis